Property Management Photo Proof Answering Service

 Can AI answer property management photo proof calls?

 Yes, when it stays inside approved intake language.
-It should capture what the proof is meant to show, issue location, resident impact, access, prior ticket context, and the next approved step.
+It should capture what the proof is meant to show, issue location, active condition, resident impact, access, prior ticket context, and the next approved step.

 Can it decide what caused the damage from a photo?